Prayer for Israel

 Grant Programs

-Prayer for Israel makes grants to both organizations and individuals, but does not operate formal grant programs with application processes.
+Prayer for Israel makes grants to both organisations and individuals, but does not operate formal grant programmes with application processes.
 Grant decisions are made by the four-member board of trustees who identify beneficiaries aligned with PFI's charitable objectives.

 Priority Areas